eiskalteschatten/BookJournal/README.md

 ### 0.4.0
 - If NODE_ENV exists and === 'development', use developer DB
 - Fix crash when changing book colors (change color, then change again using the same color inspector window)
+- Fix bug where bookcovers are not automatically added after fetching book info from Google Books
 - Print a book
 - Export book as PDF
 - Popup with other works by an author